zshoals/zshoals.github.io/docs/bitset-ecs/bitset.md

 # Components
 Components will be one-time-allocated data arrays consisting of MAX_ENTITIES worth of data elements.
 This will be the case for every single component.
 Each component will have an accompanying bitset, an array with (MAX_ENTITIES / 32) worth of unsigned 32-bit integers.
 These bitsets will represent whether or not an entity has a particular component...but it's more appropriate to think of the component as having a particular entity.

+Someone will point out that this wastes a lot of memory, and that the data we will be iterating over in the future will not be tightly packed together.
+You are correct.
+However, our focus is not maximal performance or minimum memory usage; it's ease of implementation while gaining the benefits of the ECS design pattern.
+Additionally, I've run some math on the memory usage before.
+Even in very pessimistic cases (but like, actually reality based, so again no 10000000000000 element boids simulation), you're using maybe 150 megabytes of RAM total for the entire ECS state, with a lot of it unused.
+That's like half of a Firefox tab, so I'm not really going to cry about it.
+If you absolutely need to minimize memory usage, or you need really high entity counts, this is not the implementation for you.

 There's not really to much to components; they're just arrays of data that you can index into via the ID bits of an entity.

 # Tags